 The program extends from late May through mid-August.
 Thanks to the natural assets of the station, a majority of class time is spent in the field.

-Information about the program, including courses and fees, can be found on the CLBS website: https://www.esf.edu/clbs/.
+Information about the program, including courses and fees, can be found on the CLBS website.

 VII.
 Internships and Independent Research